Chamber Information Building To Be Relocated

 ORLEANS – The Orleans Chamber of Commerce has found someone to take over the vacated visitor information building on Eldredge Park Way.

-Judy Lindahl, the chamber’s executive director, said Aug.
+Judy Lindahl, the chamber’s executive director, said on Aug.
 7 that the chamber, which owns the structure next to the Eversource substation, has found a private citizen interested in relocating the building to their property in town.

 “They want the building,” she said.
 “It will be moved by October for private use.”